Veillax/veillax.github.io/docs/artifactsmmo-wrapper/md/helpers.md

-# cooldown
+# Helpers

 ## How to Use

-This module provides functionality for managing cooldowns in the Artifacts MMO API wrapper.
+This module provides functionality for managing cooldowns in the Artifacts MMO API wrapper as well as providing other utilities.
 It uses a `CooldownManager` class and a `with_cooldown` decorator to handle rate limits and prevent exceeding API request frequency.

 ## Classes